dbbs-lab/bsb-core/docs/getting-started/simulations/guide_neuron.rst

     .. literalinclude:: /getting-started/configs/guide-neuron.json
       :language: json
-      :lines: 87-129
+      :lines: 87-127

     .. literalinclude:: /../examples/tutorials/neuron-simulation.py
       :language: python
-      :lines: 70-104
+      :lines: 77-110

 In this example, a :guilabel:`spike_generator` is used to produce ``1`` spike (attribute :guilabel:`number`) at ``9`` ms and send it to the cell with ID ``0`` (using the :guilabel:`targetting`) after ``1`` ms of delay and a :guilabel:`weight` of ``0.01``.
-The stimulus targets the ``AMPA`` and ``NMDA`` synapses located on the ``dendrites`` of the cell.
+The stimulus targets the ``AMPA`` and ``NMDA`` (excitatory) synapses located on the ``dendrites`` of the cell.

 The membrane potential is recorded using a :guilabel:`voltage_recorder`, which collects the signal from within a ``100`` µm radius sphere at the center of the circuit.
 Hence, not all cells might be recorded.

-Synapse activity is monitored with a :guilabel:`synapse_recorder` for the :guilabel:`AMPA` and :guilabel:`NMDA` synapses on the cell's dendrites, within the same spherical region.
+Synapse activity is monitored with a :guilabel:`synapse_recorder` for all the synaptic types on the cell's dendrites, within the same spherical region.
 Here too, not all synapses might be recorded.

 Final configuration file
 ------------------------